VI-SA-GB on Twitter @visagbTweets by @visagb

 For more information check out our FAQ pages Frequently Asked Questions

 Not found the answer to your questions?
 Please Contact us

 Shore based Training

-In conjunction with our volunteer RYA qualified instructor we are also able to offer fully accessible shore based courses especially designed and adapted so delegates maximise upon their learning in an environment that best suits peoples learning styles
+In conjunction with our volunteer RYA qualified instructor we will be running the first ever fully accessible shore based SRC VHF radio course.
+Especially designed and adapted so delegates maximise upon their learning in an environment that best suits peoples learning styles

 The Visually Impaired Sailing Association of Great Britain receives no statutory funding and is entirely dependent on donations, gifts, and contributions from companies, trusts and private individuals.

 If you are planning to hold any kind of fundraising activity to raise money and/or awareness for The Visually Impaired Sailing Association of Great Britain please tell us about it and we’ll post it on our events calendar. e-mail ... the basic details plus the relevant contact information and we’ll post it on our site within 48 hours.